Finding IP Value

-It happens regularly in patent litigation: a patentee asserts a patent that arose from a child application, which claims priority to some earlier-filed application.
-Whether the child application is a continuation, a nonprovisional from a provisional, or a national stage entry from a foreign application, the development of prior art in the intervening years can be important to the outcome of the litigation.
+It happens regularly in patent litigation: a patentee asserts a patent that arose from a child application, the child application claims priority to an application filed years before, and the development of prior art in the intervening years affects the outcome of the litigation.
 In various cases, the outcomes (along with millions of dollars in damages) have hinged on the teachings of a parent application.

+One such case involved the alleged infringement of a medical device patent for artificial hip implants.
 Tronzo v.
 Biomet, Inc., 156 F.3d 1154 (Fed.
 Cir.
-1998), is such a case.
-The case involved the alleged infringement of a medical device patent involving implants for artificial hip sockets.
-The main claims at issue included an acetabular cup prosthesis that fits into the hip socket.
-The parent application that preceded the patent-in-suit was filed in 1984.
-The claims from the 1984 parent application were very specific in their geometry, and the patentee (Tronzo) could not prove that the defendant (Biomet) was infringing those claims.
-Rather, the infringement theory was based upon claims in a continuation-in-part application filed in 1987.
-Those claims were more generic and broader as they were not limited by the particular shape of the cup.
+1998).
+The patentee filed a “parent” application in 1984, and its claims were so specific in their geometry that the patentee could not prove any infringement of those claims.
+Rather, the infringement theory was based upon claims in a later patent application filed in 1987, having broader claims that were not limited by the particular shape of the cup.

-Even though this issue was decided in his favor at trial, Tronzo lost on appeal.
-One reason involved his own British application which was published in 1985 - more than a year before the child application.
-This publication would bar patentability unless the claims at issue from the 1987 application could rely upon the 1984 effective filing date.
-Crucially, the Federal Circuit determined the parent application did not contain adequate written description of a generic shaped acetabular cup, but was limited to “conical” and “trapezoid” for the shape.
-The court held that there was no substantial evidence to support the jury's finding of adequate written description in the 1984 application for the later-filed claims in the 1987 application.
+Even though the patentee won the trial, he lost on appeal.
+One reason involved his own British application which was published in 1985 – more than a year before the child application.
+This publication would bar patentability unless his patent claims from the 1987 application could rely upon the 1984 effective filing date.
+Crucially, the appeals court determined the 1984 (parent) application did not contain adequate written description of a generic shaped acetabular cup, but was limited to “conical” and “trapezoid” for the shape.
+The court held that there was not substantial evidence to support the jury’s finding of adequate written description in the 1984 application for the later-filed claims in the 1987 application.
 Accordingly, the generic claims of the later-filed application were not entitled to the earlier filing date, and the patent was invalidated.

-Like many cases, Tronzo involved a parent application, a later-filed child application, and the development of some additional prior art during the intervening years.
-In Tronzo, it was the inventor’s patent application published in 1985.
+This particular case involved a parent application, a later-filed child application, and the development of some additional prior art during the intervening years.
+Here, it was the inventor’s patent application published in 1985.
 Now, the America Invents Act (AIA) presents another type of development for patent attorneys to consider.
-Specifically, any child application filed after March 16, 2013 is deemed a “transitional application” if it claims the effective filing date of a parent application on or before March 16, 2013.
+Specifically, any child application filed after March 16, 2013 is deemed a “transitional application,” if it claims the effective filing date of a parent application on or before March 16, 2013.
 By definition, all transitional applications that straddle the March 16th date lay claim to an earlier-filed application.
 If that claim to an earlier-filed application is not justifiable, however, the AIA’s more rigid first-to-file scheme applies.